TXPGhost/jchess/README.txt

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

+  Overall I was able to stick to my design relatively closely and I only encountered minor issues throughout the implementation.
+One change was that I ended up switching out the JUnit testable component for complex game logic.
+  One issue I had was with implementing promotion, since the user needs to choose which piece to promote to, but this would interrupt the natural flow of the game.
+Giving the user a pop-up right away and waiting for a response would hae required refactoring most of my code, so I decided to go for the simpler option and have them choose ahead of time.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

+  I did a decent job encapsulating behavior for certain aspects, especially the Board, Pieces, Squares, Ranks, and Files.
+However, due to the complex nature of chess, my code inevitably became messier as I added more edge-case rules, to the point where now a lot of the functionality is scattered between different classes.
+It would have been very hard to predict exactly how this would evolve ahead of time.
+Another result of this was that I ended up looking one or two moves ahead to implement many behaviors (such as check, etc.), which is very slow.
+If I had the ability to refactor in the future, I would hard-code these rules instead of looking ahead and I would also allow moves to be "unplayed" in addition to being played, opening up the possiblility for an engine AI opponent.